foundersandcoders/coursebook/docs/intent.md

 ## Meta learning outcomes

 Each topic in our curriculum has specific learning outcomes that directly relate to it.
-However the curriculum as a whole has some broader learning outcomes that are encourage through its structure.
+However the curriculum as a whole has some broader learning outcomes that are encouraged through its structure.

 ### Self-sufficiency in learning